AdaDoom3/AdaDoom3/readme.md

 An alternative to the compilation method above is to use GPRBuild:
 >    `gprbuild adadoom3.gpr`

-Or the Gnat Programming Studio IDE may be used: http://libre.adacore.com/download/
+Or the Gnat Programming Studio IDE may be used (email is optional): http://libre.adacore.com/download/

 To compile with GPS click the play button `▶` after ensuring the scenario drop boxes are correct.